The latest information on the Mountain Bike Innovation Centre project being taking forward in Innerleithen.

 More details here.

-Summer 2025 - We have issued a reminder to local people to not enter the Caerlee Mill site.
+Summer 2025 - We issued a reminder to local people to not enter the Caerlee Mill site.

 While we carried out significant work over the last year to make the overall site safe, it is still very dangerous for people to be within the site and especially the main building.